mitranim/fpx/docs/html/partials/index.md

 ### `head(list)`

 Returns the first element of the given list.
-Safe to call on a non-list: returns `undefined`.

 ```js
 f.head()